gtlg-mstr/MSTR-scripts/README.md

 # MSTR-scripts

-231119 - Added license audit script for < 11.3.11

-Collection of Python based scripts for doing functions on MicroStrategy

-* MSTR_usergmgmt.py - Script to show basic functions of creating users and groups in MicroStrategy using the RESTFUL API
+20241022 - Moved older scripts to Archives
+        Added E03 which is an example of how to call and answer prompted reports.
+The output is to review the data and SQL generated